SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 with the most useful commands for future reference.
 Finally, we want to point out another awesome feature of Github: in browser editor.
 Sometimes you have a small edit that you want to make, but still would like to do this in a IDE/editor.
 Or you may be in the situation where you are working from another device than your usual developer machine.
-Github has an build-in editor that can simply be enabled by changing any URL from
+Github has an built-in editor that can simply be enabled by changing any URL from

 ```bash
 https://github.com/username/repository